 “I have examined myself and know that I can better abandon friends, country, everything than live without Liz.”

 Fortunately, their marriage proved to be extremely happy, and, after seven years, he formally introduced Elizabeth as his wife.
-The introduction occurred on 3 September 1802 when Fox met with Napoleon.
+The introduction occurred on 3 September 1802 when Fox met with Napoleon Bonaparte.
 Their meeting was awkward and was captured by James Gillray in his caricature, “Introduction of Citizen Vopone and his Suite, at Paris.”
 Of the meeting, it was reported:

 “Mr. Fox said little, or rather, nothing, in reply, — to a complimentary address to himself, he always found invincible repugnance to answer; nor did he bestow one word of admiration or applause upon the extraordinary and elevated character who addressed him [Napoleon].
 A few questions and answers relative to Mr. Fox’s tour terminated the interview.”